NCAR/xdev-bot/README.md

-# iowa-analytics-bot
+# IOWA Analytics Bot

-GitHub bot for IOWA Analytics Team
+This is a GitHub bot for IOWA Analytics Team.
+It will run on Heroku and uses the [@iowa-analytics-bot](https://github.com/iowa-analytics-bot) GitHub user.